North Korean remote worker scheme: Income

 According to US government estimates, a typical team of North Korean IT workers can earn up to $3 million annually.
 Individual workers can earn an average of $300,000 per year, with the funds being funneled directly to North Korea's government and weapons programs.
 Some operatives work multiple jobs simultaneously to maximize earnings.

 Notable cases

 Christina Chapman case

-In 2025, Christina Chapman, a 44-year-old American citizen from Arizona, pleaded guilty to charges related to operating a laptop farm that facilitated North Korean operatives for three years.
+In 2025, Christina Marie Chapman, a 44-year-old American citizen from Arizona, pleaded guilty to federal charges related to operating a laptop farm that facilitated North Korean operatives for three years.
 Chapman's operation involved over 300 American companies and generated more than $17 million for the North Korean government.
+She was sentenced to 8 years in federal prison.

 KnowBe4 incident

-In July 2024, KnowBe4, a Florida-based cybersecurity training company, discovered that a new hire identified as "Kyle" was actually a North Korean operative who had passed background checks and ID verification.
+In July 2024, KnowBe4, a US cybersecurity training company, discovered that a new employee identified as "Kyle" was actually a North Korean operative who had passed background checks and ID verification.

+Nisos incident

+In June 2025, Nisos, a US security company, determined that a job applicant known as "Jo" was a North Korean operative.
+The company ran an operation to gain insight into the cell's full operations.

+Zhenxing and Kejia Wang case

+In June 2025, U.S. federal prosecutors in Boston charged New Jersey residents Zhenxing “Danny” Wang and Kejia “Tony” Wang for their roles in a scheme that allegedly helped North Korean information technology workers obtain remote employment with more than 100 U.S. companies using stolen identities.
+According to prosecutors, the scheme compromised the identities of more than 80 Americans, generated more than $5 million in revenue for the North Korean government, and caused U.S. companies at least $3 million in losses and remediation costs.
+The Wangs and other U.S. facilitators allegedly operated “laptop farms,” hosting company-issued computers at residences and connecting them to remote-access devices so that overseas workers could appear to be working from the United States.
+They also created shell companies and financial accounts to facilitate the scheme.

+Zhenxing Wang was arrested in New Jersey and indicted alongside eight overseas co-conspirators, while Kejia Wang was charged separately and agreed to plead guilty.
+Kejia Wang pleaded guilty in September 2025 to conspiracy to commit wire fraud, conspiracy to commit money laundering, and conspiracy to commit identity theft.
+Zhenxing Wang pleaded guilty in January 2026 to conspiracy to commit mail and wire fraud and conspiracy to commit money laundering.
+In April 2026, Kejia Wang was sentenced to nine years in prison and Zhenxing Wang to 92 months; both were also ordered to forfeit $600,000, with Zhenxing Wang ordered to pay an additional $200,000 in restitution.